Ruby Dee: 1980–2014

 Dee returned to Broadway in the play Checkmates written by Ron Milner.
 She acted alongside Denzel Washington, Paul Winfield and Marsha Jackson.
-In 1990, she portrayed Zora Neale Hurston in Zora Is My Name! and played Jackie Robinson's mother in The Court-Martial of Jackie Robinson.
-That same year she earned a Primetime Emmy Award for her role in Decoration Day (1990).
 In 1993, Dee performed at the Crossroads Theater in her own adaptation of Rosa Guy's novel The Disappearance, calling the production not a play but "enhanced story telling".
+She also appeared in the comedy film Cop and a Half (1993) with Burt Reynolds.

 Dee played Mother Abagail Freemantle in the Stephen King miniseries The Stand (1994).
-She collaborated with comedian Bill Cosby acting in both Cosby in 1998 and voicing Alice the Great in the Nick Jr. animated series Little Bill from 1999 to 2004.
-The next year she and Davis were awarded the National Medal of Arts from President Bill Clinton.
+In 1995, she and Davis were awarded the National Medal of Arts from President Bill Clinton.
+She collaborated with comedian Bill Cosby acting in both Cosby in 1999, and voicing Alice the Great in the Nick Jr. animated series Little Bill from 1999 to 2004, which led to two nominations for a Daytime Emmy Award.